tiny-pilot/tinypilot/bundler/README.md

 ### TinyPilot Community

-1. `get-tinypilot.sh` script retrieves latest bundle from Gatekeeper
+1. `get-tinypilot.sh` script retrieves latest bundle from Gatekeeper.
-1. `get-tinypilot.sh` script unpacks bundle to `/opt/tinypilot-updater` and invokes `install` script
+1. `get-tinypilot.sh` script unpacks bundle to `/opt/tinypilot-updater` and invokes `install` script.

 ### TinyPilot Pro

-1. `get-tinypilot-pro.sh` checks whether a version flag was specified.
+1. `get-tinypilot-pro.sh` checks whether the caller supplied a version flag.
-   - If no version flag was supplied, `get-tinypilot-pro.sh` asks Gatekeeper what the latest available version is.
+   - If the version flag is absent, `get-tinypilot-pro.sh` asks Gatekeeper what the latest available version is.
 1. `get-tinypilot-pro.sh` requests the bundle with the desired version from Gatekeeper.
-1. `get-tinypilot-pro.sh` script unpacks bundle to `/opt/tinypilot-updater` and invokes `install` script
+1. `get-tinypilot-pro.sh` script unpacks bundle to `/opt/tinypilot-updater` and invokes `install` script.

 ## Update Process